 How much does a Transportation Manager make?

-A Transportation Manager plays a key role in ensuring goods move smoothly from one place to another.
-This job often comes with a good salary.
-On average, a Transportation Manager makes about $70,347 a year.
-This figure can change based on experience, location, and the company you work for.
+A Transportation Manager plays a key role in ensuring that goods and services move efficiently.
+This job involves planning, implementing, and overseeing transportation operations.
+The average yearly salary for a Transportation Manager is around $71,380.
+This figure can vary based on experience, location, and the specific industry.

 What are the highest paying cities for a Transportation Manager?